Keith Rossiter

-Keith Rossiter (born 16 January 1984) is an Irish hurler and currently a selector with the Wexford senior hurling team.
-He plays for Wexford Senior Championship club Oulart–The Ballagh and was a member of the Wexford senior hurling team for 12 seasons, during which time he usually lined out as a full-back.
+Keith Rossiter (born 16 January 1984) is an Irish hurling coach, manager and former player.
+He has been manager of the Wexford senior team since 2023.
+He played for Wexford Senior Championship club Oulart–The Ballagh and was a member of the Wexford senior team for 12 seasons, during which time he usually lined out as a full-back.

 Playing career

 Waterford Institute of Technology

 As a student at the Waterford Institute of Technology, Rossiter immediately became involved in hurling as a member of the Waterford IT freshers' team.
 He joined the senior hurling team during his second year.

 On 6 March 2004, Rossiter lined out at centre-back when the Waterford Institute of Technology faced University College Cork in the Fitzgibbon Cup final.
-He ended the game with his first winners' medal as Waterford IT retained the title following an 0-11 to 0-09 victory.
+He ended the game with his first winners' medal as Waterford IT retained the title following an 0–11 to 0–9 victory.

 On 4 March 2006, Rossiter played in a second Fitzgibbon Cup final in three years.
-Lining out at right corner-back he claimed a second winners' medal after a 4-13 to 0-08 defeat of University College Dublin.
+Lining out at right corner-back he claimed a second winners' medal after a 4–13 to 0–8 defeat of University College Dublin.

 Oulart–The Ballagh

 Rossiter joined the Oulart–The Ballagh club at a young age and played in every grade at juvenile and underage levels.
-He enjoyed championship success in the under-21 grade before becoming a member of the club's senior team.
+He experienced championship success in the under-21 grade before becoming a member of the club's senior team.

 On 17 October 2004, Rossiter lined out at full-back when Oulart–The Ballagh faced reigning-champions Rathnure in the Wexford Senior Championship final.
-He ended the game with a winners' medal following the 1-17 to 1-10 victory.
+He ended the game with a winners' medal following the 1–17 to 1–10 victory.

 Oulart–The Ballagh qualified for a second successive final on 23 October 2005 with Rossiter once again lining out at full-back.
-He claimed a second successive winners' medal after the 1-15 to 1-09 victory over St. Martin's.
+He claimed a second successive winners' medal after the 1–15 to 1–9 victory over St Martin's.

 Rossiter lined out in a third successive final on 16 October 2006 with Rathnure providing the opposition.
 After starting the game at full-back he was switched to midfield to curb the influence of Paul Codd, however, the game ended in a draw.
-Rossiter was switched to right corner-back for the replay on 22 October 2006, however, he ended the game on the losing side after a 1-12 to 0-06 defeat.
+Rossiter was switched to right corner-back for the replay on 22 October 2006, however, he ended the game on the losing side after a 1–12 to 0–6 defeat.

 On 21 October 2007, Rossiter lined out at centre-back in a fourth successive final when Oulart–The Ballagh faced Buffer's Alley.
-He claimed a third winners' medal following the 4-14 to 2-06 victory.
+He claimed a third winners' medal following the 4–14 to 2–6 victory.

 Oulart-the Ballagh qualified for a fifth successive final on 3 November 2008 with St. Martin's providing the opposition.
-Rossiter was switched from being a defender to centre-forward, however, he was held scoreless in the 1-13 to 1-08 defeat.
+Rossiter was switched from being a defender to centre-forward; however, he was held scoreless in the 1–13 to 1–8 defeat.